tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Features-Not-Supported-By-the-Azure-File-Service.md

 ---
-title: Features not supported in Azure Files (REST API) - Azure Storage
+title: Features not supported in Azure Files - Azure Files
 description: Azure Files supports a subset of SMB 3.1.1, 3.0 and 2.1 features.
 Some applications may not work properly with Azure Files if they rely on unsupported features.
 author: wmgries